Verify a record →

 badge.blue

-Attestations come in two forms:
+Attestations take one of two forms:

-Repository Binding
+Repository binding

-Signatures Array
+Signatures array

 1. Start with the record as a JSON object.
 Remove any existing signatures array.